Rawlsian Assignments: Abstract

 \section{Abstract}

-We study the assignment of indivisible goods to individuals when monetary transfers are not allowed.
-Previous literature has mainly focused on efficiency (from both ex-ante and ex-post perspectives) and \textit{individually} fair assignments.
-As a result, egalitarian concerns have been overlooked.
-We draw inspiration from the assignment of apartments in housing cooperatives, where families consider egalitarianism of assignments as a first-order requirement.
-Specifically, they aim to avoid situations where some families receive their most preferred apartments while others are assigned options ranked very low in their preferences.
-Building on Rawls' concept of fairness, we introduce the notion of Rawlsian assignment.
-We prove that a unique Rawlsian assignment always exists.
-Furthermore, the Rawlsian rule is efficient and anonymous.
-To illustrate our analysis, we use preference data from housing cooperatives.
-We show that the Rawlsian rule substantially improves, from an egalitarian perspective, both the probabilistic serial rule, and the rule currently used to assign apartments in the housing cooperatives.
+We study the assignment of indivisible goods to individuals without monetary transfers.
+Existing literature has mainly focused on efficiency and \textit{individually} fair assignments; consequently, egalitarian concerns have been overlooked.
+Drawing inspiration from the allocation of apartments in housing cooperatives—where families prioritize egalitarianism in assignments—we introduce the concept of Rawlsian assignment.
+We show that the Rawlsian assignment is unique and that the rule it induces is efficient and anonymous.
+The Rawlsian rule is not sd-strategy-proof, reflecting a fundamental incompatibility between worst-rank minimization and even weak incentive requirements.
+Nevertheless, it satisfies several robustness properties that limit other forms of manipulation.
+We illustrate our findings using cooperative housing preference data, showing significant improvements in egalitarian outcomes over both the probabilistic serial rule and the currently employed rule.

-JEL\ classification: C70, D63.
+JEL\ classification: C78, D63.

 Keywords: random assignment, sd-efficiency, fairness, Rawls.